 f.
 The Transportation Disadvantaged Coordinating Board will hear the grievance within 60 calendar days, either at its next regular meeting or special called meeting as requested by the Grievance Committee Chairman, based on severity of the issue.
-The findings, explanations and recommendations of the Transportation Disadvantaged Coordinating Board will be in written form, recorded and transmitted to the aggrieved person and the Community Transportation Coordinator within 10 working days following the hearing.
-The determination of the Transportation Disadvantaged Coordinating Board the Transportation Disadvantaged Coordinating Board is final.
+The findings, explanations and recommendations of the Transportation Disadvantaged Coordinating Board will be in written form, recorded and transmitted to the aggrieved person and the Community Transportation Disadvantaged following the hearing.
+The determination of the Transportation Disadvantaged Coordinating Board and transportation Disadvantaged following the hearing.